 While the trucking company is responsible for keeping its semi-trucks in safe working order and hiring well-qualified and experienced mechanics, the mechanics themselves also shoulder responsibility for the work they do.
 If failure to adequately maintain a truck or not performing proper repairs causes an accident, the mechanics can be held responsible for the accident.

 The Texas Department of Transportation (TxDOT) estimates almost 25,000 truck crashes occurred on Texas highways and roads in 2017.
 This includes more than 400 fatal accidents and more than 3,000 crashes resulting in moderate to severe injuries.
 Five of those deadly crashes and 137 of those injury-producing accidents took place in the Austin area of Travis County.

 If you were injured in a truck accident in the Austin area, you may have the right to recover significant compensation under Texas law.
-Contact the skilled attorneys at The Law Offices of George Salinas in Austin at (512) 851-1004 as soon as possible to discuss your case.
+Contact the skilled attorneys at George Salinas Injury Lawyers in Austin at (512) 851-1004 as soon as possible to discuss your case.